-For bat or other wildlife issues that need our attention, please call Animal Make Safe:
+For bat or other wildlife issues on campus that need our attention, please call Animal Make Safe:

 - (512) 471-3511 during business hours (8am-5pm)